 Medtronic (MDT) Gains As Market Dips: What You Should Know

-Heading into today, shares of the medical device company had gained 2.03% over the past month, outpacing the Medical sector's loss of 0.24% and lagging the S&P 500's gain of 2.18% in that time.
+Prior to today's trading, shares of the medical device company had gained 4.07% over the past month.
+This has outpaced the Medical sector's loss of 0.87% and lagged the S&P 500's gain of 4.57% in that time.

-Wall Street will be looking for positivity from Medtronic as it approaches its next earnings report date.
-This is expected to be February 21, 2023.
-On that day, Medtronic is projected to report earnings of $1.26 per share, which would represent a year-over-year decline of 8.03%.
+Medtronic will be looking to display strength as it nears its next earnings release, which is expected to be February 21, 2023.
+The company is expected to report EPS of $1.26, down 8.03% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.5 billion, down 3.37% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.26 per share and revenue of $30.42 billion.
-These totals would mark changes of -5.23% and -3.98%, respectively, from last year.
+MDT's full-year Zacks Consensus Estimates are calling for earnings of $5.26 per share and revenue of $30.42 billion.
+These results would represent year-over-year changes of -5.23% and -3.98%, respectively.

-Investors might also notice recent changes to analyst estimates for Medtronic.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Medtronic should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.03% higher.
-Medtronic is holding a Zacks Rank of #5 (Strong Sell) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.03% higher within the past month.
+Medtronic is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Medtronic is holding a Forward P/E ratio of 14.95.
-This represents a discount compared to its industry's average Forward P/E of 22.45.
+Digging into valuation, Medtronic currently has a Forward P/E ratio of 15.35.
+This represents a discount compared to its industry's average Forward P/E of 22.54.

-It is also worth noting that MDT currently has a PEG ratio of 1.93.
+It is also worth noting that MDT currently has a PEG ratio of 1.98.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Products industry currently had an average PEG ratio of 2.2 as of yesterday's close.
+The Medical - Products was holding an average PEG ratio of 2.25 at yesterday's closing price.

 The Medical - Products industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 148, putting it in the bottom 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 107, putting it in the top 43% of all 250+ industries.